-The 52 weeks of Pediatric Pain Medicine Fellowship will be equally divided between the pediatric and adult institutions in several individual blocks:
+The 48 weeks of the Pediatric Pain Medicine Fellowship program (and 4 weeks of personal time off) are equally divided between the pediatric and adult institutions in several clinical blocks.

 Cincinnati Children’s Hospital Medical Center

 Fellows rotate through the following subspecialty rotations in the pediatric environment at Cincinnati Children’s Hospital Medical Center: Child Psychiatry, Child Neurology, Rehabilitation Medicine, and with the Pediatric Palliative and Comfort Care Team.
 Training in the area of pediatric pain management consists of rotation with the Surgical / Perioperative Pain Service, Medical Pain Service, and the outpatient Pain Management Clinic (rotation details below).

 This includes pediatric patients admitted to our inpatient rehabilitation program for pediatric chronic pain patients - Functional Independence Restoration Program, one of the few in the country.

 University of Cincinnati Medical Center

 The rotations at the University of Cincinnati Medical Center focus on training in the area of adult pain medicine.
 Fellows rotate through several outpatient clinics, providing exposure to wide range of clinical diagnoses and socioeconomic groups, including Cancer pain clinic.
 In addition, we offer a one-week rotation in Neuroradiology to further master knowledge and the skill of interpretation of imaging studies (rotation details below).